 This Vegan BLT sandwich is made with homemade tempeh bacon, avocado, crisp lettuce, and juicy tomatoes.
 It doesn't get much better than that!
 Make your own vegan bacon with just a handful of ingredients.
 It's perfect on salads, in wraps, just eaten hot from the pan, or in this delicious vegetarian sandwich!

-I haven't eaten meat for well over 25 years, but I do still love the smell of bacon.
+I haven't eaten meat for decades, but I do still love the smell of bacon.
 Mmmm.
 So sweet.
 So smoky.
 So delicious.

-Today I'm going to teach you how to make my favourite vegan bacon...
+I've got tons of vegetarian meal ideas that can only be made better with a little facon, so today I'm going to teach you how to make my favorite vegan bacon...
 Tempeh Bacon!
 And then we're going to call it into action and make some mega delicious Tempeh Bacon BLT Sandwiches.
 Yum!

 What's the deal with liquid smoke?